Recommended Flies & Tips: Spring 2019

 Ideally tubes up to 2 inch plastic copper depending on hight of river.

-Below the iconic Scott’s View is arguably the most beautiful stretch of the Tweed, that loops past the Eildon Hills in a beautiful wooded gorge giving fishers complete seclusion from the outside world.
+Below the iconic Scott’s View, Bemersyde beat is arguably the most beautiful stretch of the Tweed, looping past the Eildon Hills in a magnificent wooded gorge and completely secluded from the outside world.

-Bemersyde has an excellent hut with fully equipped kitchen and gas BBQ available for tenants use on the middle beat for all rods.
-There are four boats, two for fishing and two for ferrying from bank to bank.
+Bemersyde has an excellent hut with fully-equipped kitchen and gas BBQ available on the middle beat for all rods.
+There are four boats: two for fishing and two for ferrying from bank to bank.
 Access is by car down a private track to a small parking area about 100ft above the rod hut.
 From there it is a short walk to the bank.

-Bemersyde House is now available to rent in conjunction with the fishing.
-This Historic house is above the river and sleeps up to 22 people and offers a great alternative for those wishing to enjoy their fishing and not having to travel.
-For availability, prices and a brochure please contact us today or contact David Proudfoot directly on 01968 678465.
+Bemersyde House and wing are now available to rent in conjunction with the fishing.
+This historic house is above the river and sleeps up to 22 people.
+For availability, prices and a brochure please contact us today or call David Proudfoot directly on 01968 678465.